eclipse-rdf4j/rdf4j-doc/site/content/news/performance-in-3.2.md

 been reduced to 25% as long, as there are no queries that cause the DynamicModel to upgrade to a full LinkedHashModel.

+# TODO explain what kind of queries would cause the upgrade.

 When compared to the latest 3.1 release, refinements to how `connection.remove(...)` executes on the MemoryStore makes it 40% faster for bulk transactions (`IsolationLevels.NONE`) and up to 8 times faster for higher